Viima/hovering-tab-iframe-container/README.md

   initiateViima('viimaId');
 </script>
 ```
-We recommend to do the initiation either at the end of your body or once the page has been otherwise loaded.
+We recommend to do the initiation either at the end of your body or once the page has been loaded.

 ###Settings
 **The library currently supports 9 settings**